imvs95/pydsol-model/README.rst

 Documentation
 =====================================================
-Documentation for pydsol-model is available at ... .
-This includes the description of the theory behind each model object, and a step-by-step explanation of a simple and more complex example.
+Documentation for pydsol-model is available at `Read the Docs <https://pydsol-model.readthedocs.io/en/latest/index.html>`_.
+This includes the description of the theory behind each model object, and a step-by-step explanation of a basic and more advanced example.

 Installation and set-up